Sir Lucious Left Foot: The Son of Chico Dusty: Title

 The album's title is derived from Big Boi's longtime moniker "Sir Lucious Left Foot".
-In several interviews, he has explained part of it as a reference to the Southern slang phrase "gettin’ out on the good foot", while describing the entire moniker as an indication of maturity, noting it as "my real grown-man persona" and "like my Luke-Skywalker-becoming-a-Jedi persona.
+He has explained part of it as a reference to the Southern slang phrase "get on the good foot", while describing the entire moniker as an indication of maturity, noting it as "my real grown-man persona" and "like my Luke-Skywalker-becoming-a-Jedi persona.
 Like, I'm just really serious about my craft, I've mastered it, and I'm very skilled at it, and I take pride in making this music".
 He incorporated the nickname "Chico Dusty" to the album's title as a dedication to his late father, Tony Kearse, who gained it while serving as a fighter pilot in the United States Air Force and Marines.
 The spelling of luscious in the album's title, Big Boi's moniker, is intended to reflect on its distinctive pronunciation "loo-shuss", which according to Big Boi, is not "the girl name; you call a girl luscious, along the lines of voluptuous".